(Number 100 on the 1958 Highland map - 9945 N. Alpine Hwy)

 When they moved to Idaho their oldest daughter, Glenna Fae stayed in Highland with the Wayne Day family where she met and married Herman Buhler (q.v.)

 Darrel was a High Priest and worked in the YMMIA and in the Sunday School.
 After many years of diabetes and following a stroke, Darrel died June 12, 1968 in American Fork.
-Afton pursued her hobbies and served the LDS church, her family and others.
+Afton pursued her hobbies and served in the Church of Jesus Christ of Latter-day Saints, her family and others.
 She died July 9, 1996 in American Fork.
 They are buried in the Orem City cemetery.